 When I started blogging, I was focusing on one niche.
 But over the weeks, I knew that this wasn’t me.
 My mind couldn’t focus on a simple niche.
 I see myself as a diverse individual.
 So that was what I wanted my blog to be, a little more diverse, but still focusing on my main niche.

-So I started looking for types of blog I could do that still helped me be diverse.
-I stumbled upon multiple blogs such as stylecusp and [insert another blogger] that wrote lifestyle blogs.
+So I started looking for types of blogs I could do that still helped me be diverse.
+I stumbled upon multiple blogs such as Stylecusp and Jenna Kutcher that wrote lifestyle blogs.
 When I read some of their blog posts but also looked at their info, I knew that a lifestyle blog was for me.

 If you want to find your niche personality, Suzi from Start a Mom Blog has a tool that can help you find your particular blog niche ( I got lifestyle niche by the way which was always totally me).
 I’m not a mom but she provides a variety of blog tools that I know you’ll find helpful for your blogging needs.